PeterSmyth12/2018-12-13-Manchester/index.md

   <p>
     For this lesson you will need <em>OpenRefine</em> and a web browser. <em>Note:</em> this is a Java program that runs on your machine (not in the cloud).
     It runs inside a web browser, but no web connection is needed.
+You will need to hava Java installed on your machine.
+You can check this by running 'java -version' from a 'cmd' or 'powershell' window in Windows or from 'Terminal' in Linux or MAC.
+If you need to install it, it can be dowloaded from <a href="https://www.java.com/en/download/help/download_options.xml">Java Site</a> which also provides instructions on how to install.
   </p>

   <div class="row">